Peru: The Top 10 Must-Sees

 Peru’s cuisine is widely recognized and consistently lauded.
 For the sixth consecutive year, Peru has been named Best Culinary Destination by the prestigious World Travel Awards.
 Adding to that distinction, three restaurants in Lima hold rank on The World’s 50 Best Restaurants list of 2018, and have been a part of this list for many years now.

 In 39thplace: Astrid y Gastón

-The list of superb restaurants in Lima and throughout Peru is ever-growing.
+The list of superb restaurants in Lima and throughout Peru, from 5-star dining to charming neighborhood establishments, is ever-growing.

-No conversation on Peruvian gastronomy is complete without Pisco.
+No conversation on Peruvian gastronomy is complete without including Pisco.
 Pisco is a grape distilled spirit, with a tradition of making it dating back to the 16thcentury.
 Today, it is the national pride of Peru and enjoyed throughout the world.
-Pisco is classified into three groups based on the type of grapes and each with a distinct taste: Puro (pure), Acholado (made from 2 or more grapes) and Mosto Verde (green grape must).
+Pisco is classified into three groups based on the type of grapes, with 8 different grapes used, and each with a distinct taste: Puro (pure), Acholado (made from 2 or more grapes) and Mosto Verde (green grape must).
 Pisco is highly versatile and can appreciated neat or in a variety of cocktails.
-Peru has popularized the Pisco Sour, Chilcano and many others with Pisco at its core.
+Peru has popularized the Pisco Sour, Chilcano and there are so many others with Pisco at its core.
 Pisco is Peru!
 PISCO, THE SPIRIT OF PERU!!!